 We are thankful for the Dusit Club, and as it is time for Afternoon Tea.

-I enjoy scones and cream with an iced coffee (I think it was the best iced-coffee I’ve ever had too!), and Explorason has some sandwiches and an iced coffee.
-These become our favourite drinks during our stay here.
+I enjoy scones and cream with an iced coffee (I think it was the best-iced coffee I’ve ever had too!), and Explorason has some sandwiches and an iced coffee.
+These become our favorite drinks during our stay here.